 Written by: Kushal Dev | Co-founder, Customer Guru

 Customers are loaded with information.
 They are aware of the pros and cons of the products in the market and are making informed choices.
-I believe that in this noise your differentiator from competition is the experience.
+I believe that in this noise your differentiator from competition is the experience that you provide to them.
 Below are 5 tips on how you can become a customer experience roackstar in this information age.

 Customers are loyal to the experience not to the product.
 Products are easy to replicate but a good customer experience culture is a radical shift in ideology.
-Its takes will and consistant effort to bring about this shift.
-Organisations need to strive for customer delight at every touch point as every interactions is an opportunity to build or deplete customer loyalty.
+It takes will and consistent effort to bring about this shift.
+Organisations need to strive for customer delight at every touch point as every interaction is an opportunity to build or deplete customer loyalty.

 The customer does not see your front line different from your sales.
 It’s the brand the customer is interacting with and not your team A or team B. To build trust customers need to have a similar experience and messaging across the touch points, be it your marketing collaterals, sales pitch or product delivery.
 To ensure this you need to have your teams on the same platform.
 So break the walls, make your teams sit across tables and make sure they interact!

 I believe that the key to survival in this ever-evolving market is to be curious, open to change, experiment and EVOLVE!